This Home Buyer’s Guide provides a general overview of buying real estate property, the people involved and their responsibilities.

-The listing agent is a licensed salesperson who can list a house on the market at the direction of the seller.
+The listing agent is a licensed salesperson who can list a house on the market in the direction of the seller.
 The role of the listing agent is to provide you with details about the property, arrange a showing of the property for you, and explain any paperwork that is related to purchasing the home.
-The listing agent’s primary concern and responsibility is to the seller.
+The listing agent’s primary concern and responsibility are to the seller.

 The Buyer’s Agent

 The buyer’s agent is someone who is under contract with the buyer of real estate.
 They have your best interests in mind and their role is to provide you with invaluable advice to make sure you’re getting what you want in a home without any extra expenses.
 The buyer’s agent is responsible for finding properties that meet your requirements.
 Additionally, they are responsible for making an offer on a property on your behalf, as well as negotiating on your behalf.